 Premarital counseling or therapy is typically offered by a licensed marriage and family therapist (LMFT) trained in psychotherapy and family systems.
-Premarital counseling can assist couples in:

-What happens at premarital counseling?
+What happens during premarital therapy?

 Is this the right person for me?

-- Couples who are entering a new marriage when one or both have been previously married.
+- Couples who are entering a new marriage when one or both have been previously married

-- Long-distance relationships for couples considering marriage.
+- Long-distance relationships for couples considering marriage

 - Couples planning to blend two families who are navigating prior partners and shared custody